Sex work: International Day to End Violence Against Sex Workers

-Dr. Annie Sprinkle and the Sex Workers Outreach Project USA first observed the International Day to End Violence Against Sex Workers on December 17, 2003, and has been continuously recognized for the last 17 years.
+Dr. Annie Sprinkle and the Sex Workers Outreach Project USA first observed the International Day to End Violence Against Sex Workers on December 17, 2003, and it has been continuously recognized for the last 17 years.
 Sprinkle and the Sex Workers Outreach Project USA first observed this day in memory of victims of the Green River Killer in Seattle Washington and has since evolved into an annual, international recognition for other cities who have lost many lives of sex workers, those who experience and have experienced violence, and to empower sex workers.
 During the week of December 17, the International Day to End Violence Against Sex workers calls attention to hate crimes around the world and social justice organizations work side-by-side with sex worker communities to hold memorials and stage actions to raise awareness of violence by focusing on condemnation of transphobia, xenophobia, racism, criminalization of drug use as well as stigma of sex work in order for sex work to be a safe, non criminalized practice.

 Adult content-subscription services

-In adult content-subscription services (e.g. OnlyFans) social media creators can be paid for their content.
-This content can include selfies, tips, information, tutorials, as well as sex work.
+In adult content-subscription services (e.g. OnlyFans), social media creators can be paid for their content.
+This content may include selfies, tips, information, tutorials and sex work.
 OnlyFans creators make a lucrative profit from subscribers who purchase access to their exclusive account every month.
 OnlyFans has changed sex work in a way that has made it more powerful for the creator, and safer for them to control how they perform their sex work.
-Many OnlyFans creators that focus on sex work have reported that they receive more subscribers as they post more frequently.
-It is irrelevant if the posts are "explicit" or not.
+Many OnlyFans creators who focus on sex work have reported receiving more subscribers as they post more frequently.
+It is irrelevant whether the posts are "explicit".
 Several of the women who perform sex work on OnlyFans have regulars that they know everything about from their job description to family member names, to when their surgical procedures are.
 Although these creators are often paid for and may assist in their subscribers' orgasms, this act is not considered prostitution.
 Subscribers to OnlyFans sex work accounts have stated that they can get pornography for free anywhere, and that they are paying for a service catered to their personal needs.
 These subscribers are paying for people to be an online significant other who occasionally helps them achieve an orgasm.

+Relationships

 Emotional labor

 Emotional labor is an essential part of many service jobs, including many types of sex work.
-Through emotional labor sex workers engage in different levels of acting known as surface acting and deep acting.
+Through emotional labor, sex workers engage in different levels of acting known as surface acting and deep acting.
 These levels reflect a sex worker's engagement with the emotional labor.
 Surface acting occurs when the sex worker is aware of the dissonance between their authentic experience of emotion and their managed emotional display.
-In contrast deep acting occurs when the sex worker can no longer differentiate between what is authentic and what is acting; acting becomes authentic.
+In contrast, deep acting occurs when the sex worker can no longer differentiate between what is authentic and what is acting; acting becomes authentic.